 Had it happened out in the open to militants of the first magnitude like Sebastian Faure, Louise Michel and Matha, being accosted by a police inspector in some railway station or knowing that the lecture halls were packed with spies would have been merely a slight inconvenience and an inevitability to boot.
 But it was painful to find oneself the victim of a nark just when one was throwing oneself into clandestine activity.
 Leca had sold him out in the business of the explosives for a handful of francs: Morel had named him for the pawnshop job: the anarchist from Aix had sold him out over the notary: and Fossati had betrayed him.
 Now he was behind bars for having done a favour to someone who had passed himself off as a friend.
-Marie had been right: he was surrounded by untrustworthy people.
-But how was it to be changed?
+Marie had been right: he was situation.
+But, even supposing that it was not turned down, the trial would have had time aplenty to finish in.